Zum Inhalt springen

 BRET BROTHERS

-The 2019 vintage was equally great, but certainly more complicated by severe frost in April, a very hot July and a rainy second half of August.
-However, the crus of the region were not so affected and the rain was very welcome as a relief after the hot weather.
+The 2020 vintage was equally great, but certainly more complicated by severe frost in April, a very hot July and a rainy second half of August.
+However, the region's crus were not so affected, and the rain was very welcome as a relief after the hot weather.
 The result is fresh but concentrated wines.

 In the mouth, it is warm, balsamic with a delicate acidity that supports a long, spicy finish.
 Here we find wild berry jam and black pepper again, but also cinnamon, Virginia tobacco, dried plum and coffee.